What’s Fair in Fair Trade?

 We’ve gone from having to define one term – which is difficult already – to having to hash out the meaning of dozens of terms: ethical, sustainable, transparent, eco-friendly, vegan, green, slow, minimalist, the list goes on and on.
 They’re all related, but they’re certainly not all the same.

-This questioning has also led people like me – writers, bloggers, hobby ethicists, and consumers in the ethical space – to ask what their role is in ensuring that “ethical” adheres to a meaningful set of standards and definitions.
+This questioning has also led people like me to ask what their role is in ensuring that “ethical” adheres to a meaningful set of standards and definitions.
 And then, to try to understand what our role is in adhering to those standards ourselves.

 My friend, Hannah, answering a question on a recent Instagram post, pointed out that she’s uncomfortable making $100 on a blog post when the producer of the item she’s reviewing made far less than that.
 I appreciated her comment, because it got my wheels turning about the related topic of profit sharing, and what it means to ensure that all participants in a “fair” organization are receiving reasonable, ethical treatment as individuals and employees.